-Trackball mice were one of the first peripherals designed to make using a computer easier and more efficient.
-Technology has evolved by leaps and bounds, but there's a reason why these mice remain a popular choice.
-Unlike other mice, they stay put on your desk, so you move the cursor on-screen by moving the trackball rather than the mouse itself.
-It can help reduce stress on your wrist and arm joints.
+Trackball mice were one of the earliest peripherals designed to make using a computer easier and more efficient.
+Since then, technology has advanced by leaps and bounds, but there's a reason why these mice remain a popular choice.
+Unlike other mice, they stay put on your desk, so you move the cursor on-screen by moving the trackball rather than the whole mouse, which can help reduce stress on your wrist and arm joints.

 When shopping for a trackball mouse, you'll want to find a mouse comfortable enough for your grip type and hand size.
 You'll also want to consider what kind of features you'd like.
 For productivity tasks, for instance, you'll want a good scroll wheel for navigating documents, spreadsheets, or timelines, while for gaming, you'll need to make sure your mouse has low click latency and a high polling rate.